Obviously designed to be used to cover textbooks, the set was clearly a 1968 issue as detailed on the box:

 Here are a few others, it's a great (and very tough) set and the covers are quite fragile as these examples from an old Legendary auction show:

-That looks like Paul Coker artwork on the left panel and I see Jack Davis's hand on the main part of the cover above.
+That looks like Paul Coker artwork on the left panel (UPDATE 11/11/23-It's not-Mark Newgarden advises it's in Art Spiegelman's hand) and I see Jack Davis's hand on the main part of the cover above.
 The whole set is peppered with art from MAD artists and it's amazing.
 Look at the ad section from the above example (click to blow it up):

 Here is more Davis, look at this tableaux!